luckyfan-cs/DeepModeling/benchmarks/sciencebench/competitions/sciencebench-072-train-thingseeg2/description.md

 ## Dataset

-The `thingseeg2/` directory contains the NumPy arrays needed for training and evaluation:

-- `train/sub01.npy` and `train/sub03.npy` provide aligned training trials for both subjects.
-- `test/sub01.npy` contains held-out trials from Subject 01 to be translated by the model.

-All arrays are stored with channels × time information, matching the data shapes referenced in the original EEG2EEG notebook.
+[START Dataset Preview: thingseeg2]
+|-- train/sub01.npy
+|-- train/sub03.npy
+|-- test/sub01.npy
+[END Dataset Preview]

 ## Submission Format

-Produce the required submission CSV with two columns: `file_name` and `array_base64`.
-Encode the generated NumPy array (`eeg2eeg_sub01tosub03_pred.npy`) with `numpy.save` into an in-memory buffer, then base64 encode the resulting bytes before writing them into the CSV row.
+Write `pred_results/eeg2eeg_sub01tosub03_pred.npy` containing the normalized Subject 03 predictions with shape `(200, 3400)`.

 ## Evaluation

-The grader decodes your array, applies the same normalization as the reference implementation, and reshapes it to `(200, 3400)`.
-A submission is accepted when the Spearman correlation with the gold array reaches at least 0.73.
+The grader loads your NumPy array, applies the same normalization as the reference implementation, and compares it to the gold array.
+A submission is accepted when the Spearman correlation reaches at least 0.73.